Continuous Diffusion Models Can Obey Formal Syntax: Evaluation

 \subsection{Natural Language Benchmarks}

 \Cref{tab:combined-natural} summarizes the results for the natural language benchmarks.
-Due to space limitations, we present GPT2-Small-GCD's results in \Cref{app:additional-results} (they are similar to GPT2-Medium-GCD).
-In terms of constraint satisfaction and pass@10 rates, \name outperforms existing autoregressive constrained decoding, achieving an average constraint satisfaction rate of 92.9\% compared to 20.5\% for GPT2-Large-GCD.
+Due to space limitations, we present GPT2-Small and Medium's results in \Cref{app:additional-results}.
+In terms of constraint satisfaction and pass@10 rates, \name outperforms classifier guidance and autoregressive constrained decoding, achieving a very high average constraint satisfaction rate of 92.9\% compared to 20.5\% for GPT2-Large-GCD.
+LLaDA and DINGO achieve satisfaction rates of near 100\%, but only do so with a significant cost in terms of perplexity and fluency.

 The constraint satisfaction rates for the GPT2 models are low in these benchmarks primarily because they fall into the `infinite repetition trap': for example, given a regex $\texttt{[A-Za-z ] cat [A-Za-z ,.]}^{\texttt{*}}$, an autoregressive model might continuously append characters to the first word if it finds that \texttt{cat} is an unlikely continuation to the first word it guessed until the \texttt{max\_tokens} budget runs out. \name is free of this problem, it will guide the denoising process towards an \emph{entire, coherent sentence} that contains \texttt{cat} as the second word.